All you need to know about commercial test and tag services

 What are your legal requirements as a business owner?

-In particular, there are two main legislative frameworks you should refer to:
+There are two main legislative frameworks you should refer to:

 - Australian Standard AS/NZS 3760: 2010 In-Service Safety Inspection and Testing of Electrical Equipment.
-This is actually the most relevant standard for the safety inspection and testing of electrical appliances.
+This is the most relevant standard for the safety inspection and testing of electrical appliances.

 - Electrical Safety Regulation 2013, ensuring the electrical safety of electrical workers, as well as specifying the intervals for testing.

-Which electrical equipment requires testing and tagging and which ones don’t?
+Which electrical equipment requires testing and tagging?

 - Fixed or hardwired devices